SYS-Labs/rollux-tutorial/cross-dom-comm/README.md

     address crossDomainMessengerAddr = 0x5086d1eEF304eb5284A0f6720f79403b4e9bE294;
 ```

-This is the address of [`Proxy_OVM_L1CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/deployments/goerli/Proxy__OVM_L1CrossDomainMessenger.json#L2) on Goerli.
+This is the address of [`Proxy_OVM_L1CrossDomainMessenger`](https://github.com/sidhujag/optimism/blob/develop/packages/contracts-bedrock/deployments/goerli/Proxy__OVM_L1CrossDomainMessenger.json#L2) on Syscoin Tanenbaum.
-To call L2 from L1 on mainnet, you need to [use this address](https://github.com/ethereum-optimism/optimism/blob/develop/packages/contracts/deployments/mainnet/Proxy__OVM_L1CrossDomainMessenger.json#L2).
+To call L2 from L1 on mainnet, you need to [use this address](https://github.com/sidhujag/optimism/blob/develop/packages/contracts-bedrock/deployments/mainnet/Proxy__OVM_L1CrossDomainMessenger.json#L2).
-To call L1 from L2, on either mainnet or Goerli, use the address of `L2CrossDomainMessenger`, 0x4200000000000000000000000000000000000007.
+To call L1 from L2, on either mainnet or Syscoin Tanenbaum, use the address of `L2CrossDomainMessenger`, 0x4200000000000000000000000000000000000007.

 ```solidity
     address greeterL2Addr = 0xE8B462EEF7Cbd4C855Ea4B65De65a5c5Bab650A9;
 ```

-This is the address on which `Greeter` is installed on Optimistic Goerli.
+This is the address on which `Greeter` is installed on Rollux Tanenbaum.

 ```solidity